 PI TTL and eviction: a PI buffer's pi_created_at field (offset 120, cache line 2) records the creation timestamp; after the default 5 minutes (cluster_pi_ttl_sec = 300) it is marked as an eviction candidate.
 PI is also cleaned up early in the following cases: the node re-acquires an X lock on the same block (the PI is then meaningless); after Phase 4 master reconstruction completes during Reconfig; or when the cluster_undo_retention_sec window closes and the associated undo data becomes invalid.

 OLTP impact: after PIVOT B the hot path reads only cache line 1 (first 64 B), adding just 1 byte of pcm_state read + branch overhead (~5 ns) over PG native.
-The three-pool structure gives XCUR hot data priority retention, preventing full-table scans from polluting the working set.
+The four-pool structure gives current hot data priority retention while CRPool absorbs full-table scans, preventing them from polluting the OLTP working set.
 Overall OLTP TPS impact is < 1% (design analysis conclusion; Stage 1.6 empirical validation in progress).

 For deeper design details and related features: